dontlaugh/rocket-yew-starter-pack/README.md

 This project also uses:

+* [stdweb](koute/stdweb) and [cargo-web](koute/cargo-web) - core library and
+   tooling that make frameworks like yew possible.
+You can support koute on Patreon.
 * [maud](lfairy/maud) - html templating
 * [sled](spacejam/sled) - an embedded, ordered key-value store
 * [bincode](TyOverby/bincode) - binary encoding for rust types, so we can put